 As many have noted, IoT promises to transform the healthcare industry in the near future and beyond.
 One application is real-time location technology, which in recent years has led to a new standard of quality and efficiency in healthcare.

 Real-time location technology saves valuable clinician time by ensuring that the right resources are available at the right location, automates tasks based on location, and improves the discharge process and room turnover.
 It helps healthcare leaders identify bottlenecks in patient care delivery and increase resource utilization and patient satisfaction.
-And its benefits continue to expand as new use cases are developed and the technology advances.
+And its benefits continue to expand as new Applications are developed and the technology advances.

 But How Does It Work?

 In healthcare, there are a plethora of devices used for their ability to provide location details, with some of the top devices including wireless access points, smartphones, beacons and sophisticated tags or badges.
-The ability of each of these devices to impact patient care or provide actionable notifications for clinicians and hospital staff depends on aligning the right technology with the right use case.
+The ability of each of these devices to impact patient care or provide actionable notifications for clinicians and hospital staff depends on aligning the right technology with the right Applications.

 Let’s take a look at the two underlying technologies that enable these devices to improve hospital operations: radio frequency-only based (RF-only) technology and certainty-based locating technologies.

 Wall Penetrating Technologies: RF-Only

 RF-based technology is commonplace throughout several different industries.
 Its location signals penetrate through walls, making it a useful technology for Applications in large open areas or when you need to know an approximate location, within 30 ft such as in basic asset tracking.
 This is especially true in situations where rules-based algorithms are not in use and there is an expected level of uncertainty, since the RF can easily bleed through walls.
 Some common RF-based technologies include WiFi, Bluetooth Low Energy (BLE), Zigbee, Ultra High Frequency and Low Frequency (LF).